 Beyond Meat is known for its realistic vegan meat products—such as the Beyond Burger and Beyond Sausage—made from pea protein.
 The El Segundo, California-based brand made waves last May when it became the first plant-based meat brand to go public and remains a hot topic on the stock market.

 Shares jumped 163 percent on the first date, making it the biggest IPO in nearly two decades.
 Its products are available at more than 12,000 locations worldwide, including U.S. fast-food restaurants Carl’s Jr, T.G.I.
 Friday’s, and Del Taco.

-The launch is similar to A&W Canada’s newest meat-free menu item: a vegan-friendly Beyond Meat breakfast sandwich, unveiled earlier this year.
+The launch is similar to A&W Canada’s newest meat-free menu item: a vegan-friendly Beyond Meat breakfast sandwich, unveiled in early 2019.
 It was a follow-up to its successful Beyond Burger, which was first tested at select locations last June.
 The plant-based patty outsold traditional beef burgers and sold out in certain locations.
-A&W Canada later credited its 10 percent fourth quarter sales increase to the Beyond Burger.
+A&W Canada later credited its 10 percent fourth-quarter sales increase to the Beyond Burger.

 “I would say that innovation is the biggest driver of our business.
 Suddenly, people are attracted by one or the other of the changes and that all adds up to more guests in our restaurants,” said CEO Susan Senegal.

 Beyond Meat is boosting profits in restaurants stateside as well.
 Mexican-inspired fast-food chain Del Taco added Beyond Meat’s vegan beef crumbles to the menu late last April in what Bloomberg called the biggest new product launch in the company’s history.